gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    {{I-D.ietf-tls-dtls13}} or Section 4.1 or DTLS 1.2 {{RFC6347}}
    should be followed.

-### DTLS 1.3 Considerations

 ## Handling of Endpoint-Pair Shared Secrets

    SCTP-AUTH {{RFC4895}} is keyed using Endpoint-Pair Shared Secrets.
 In SCTP associations where DTLS is used, DTLS is used to establish these secrets.
 The endpoints MUST NOT use another mechanism for establishing shared secrets for SCTP-AUTH.
+   The endpoint-pair shared secret for Shared Key Identifier 0 is empty and MUST be used when establishing a DTLS connection.

 ### DTLS 1.2 Considerations

-   The endpoint-pair shared secret for Shared Key Identifier 0 is empty and MUST be used when establishing a DTLS connection.
-In DTLS 1.2, whenever the main secret changes, a 64-byte shared secret is derived from every main secret and provided as a new endpoint-pair shared secret by using the TLS-Exporter.
-In DTLS 1.3, the exporter_secret never change.
-For DTLS 1.3, the exporter is described in {{RFC8446}}.
-For DTLS 1.2, the exporter is described in {{RFC5705}}.
-The exporter MUST use the label given in Section
+   Whenever the master secret changes, a 64-byte shared secret is derived from every master secret and provided as a new endpoint-pair shared secret by using the TLS-Exporter described in {{RFC5705}}.
+   The 64-byte shared secret MUST be provided to the SCTP stack as soon as the computation is possible.
+   The exporter MUST use the label given in Section {{IANA-Consideration}}
-   {{IANA-Consideration}} and no context.
+   and no context.
    The new Shared Key Identifier MUST be the old Shared Key Identifier incremented by 1.

-   Before sending the DTLS Finished message, the active SCTP-AUTH key SHOULD be switched to the new one, it MAY be sent using the old one.
+   Before sending the DTLS Finished message, the active SCTP-AUTH key SHOULD be switched to the new one, it MAY be sent using the old one (for example in the case of the client performing a full handshake or the server performing a session-resuming handshake).
    If the active SCTP-AUTH key is not switched to the new one before sending the DTLS Finished message, it MUST be switched to the new one immediately after sending the DTLS Finished message.

-   Once the initial Finished message from the peer has been received, the old SCTP-AUTH key MUST be removed.
+   Once the initial Finished message from the peer has been processed by DTLS, the SCTP-AUTH key with Shared Key Identifier 0 MUST be removed.
+   Once the Finished message using DTLS epoch n with n > 2 has been processed by DTLS, the SCTP-AUTH key with Shared Key Identifier n - 2 MUST be removed.

 ### DTLS 1.3 Considerations

+   When the exporter_secret can be computed, a 64-byte shared secret is derived from it and provided as a new endpoint-pair shared secret by using the TLS-Exporter described in {{RFC8446}}.
+   The 64-byte shared secret MUST be provided to the SCTP stack as soon as the computation is possible.
+   The exporter MUST use the label given in Section {{IANA-Consideration}}
+   and no context.
+   This shared secret MUST use Shared Key Identifier 1.

+   After sending the DTLS Finished message, the active SCTP-AUTH key MUST be switched to use Shared Key Identifier 1.

+   Once the Finished message from the peer has been processed by DTLS, the SCTP-AUTH key with Shared Key Identifier 0 MUST be removed.

 ## Shutdown

    To prevent DTLS from discarding DTLS user messages while it is